A correction may be in store for Regis Corporation (NYSE:RGS) shares? - The Dwinnex

 Earnings Estimates

-There are 0 different market analysts currently analyzing its stock.
+As of right now, 0 analysts gave their recommendation on the stock of the company.
 On average, analysts expect EPS of $0 for the current quarter, with a high estimate of $0 and a low estimate of $0, while EPS last year was -$0.7.
 The consensus estimate for the next quarter is $0, with high estimates of $0 and low estimates of $0.

 Analysts are recommending an EPS of between $0 and $0 for the fiscal current year, implying an average EPS of $0.
 EPS for the following year is $0, with 0 analysts recommending between $0 and $0.